Last updated: 14/09/2018

 Biology/genetics – (Digital phrenology?)

-It is difficult to draw a line and put certain articles under the category of social, biological, political, or other as they seem to be somehow all interlinked.
-Nonetheless, I think the following articles can loosely be described as dealing with biological/genetics material.
-Towards the end of this post, I have also thematized some articles under the category of ‘political’.
+It is difficult to draw a line and put certain articles under the category of “social”, “biological”, “political”, or other as the boundaries between these categories are blurred and most of the themes are somehow all interlinked.
+Nonetheless, I think the following articles can loosely be described as dealing with biological/genetics/personality material.
+Furthermore, towards the end of this post, I have also thematized some articles under the category of “political”.

 In a recent preprint paper “Deep Neural Networks Can Detect Sexual Orientation From Faces” (here are the Gurdian and the Economist reportings) Yilun Wang and Michal Kosinski calmed that their deep neural network can be trained to discern individuals’ sexual orientations from their photographs.
 The paper has attracted and continues to attract a massive attentions and has generated numerous responses, outrages and discussion.
 Here is an in-depth analysis from Calling Bullshit and here for a detailed technical assessment and here for a comprehensive and eloquent response from Greggor Mattson.
 Here is another response and another one here from a data scientist’s perspective and another recent response from O’Neil here.
 If you only want to read just one response, I highly recommend reading Mattson’s.
 There have been been plenty of discussions and threads on Twitter – here and here are a couple of examples.
 It is worth noting that Kosinski, one of the authors of the above paper, is listed as one of the the advisers for a company called Faception, an Israeli security firm that promises clients to deploy “facial personality profiling” to catch pedophiles and terrorists among others.